Flowdawan/AR-Dagi/README.md

 # AR-Dagi
-This project is an AR application created with aframes which works like a Tamagotchi but as AR.
+This project is an AR application created with aframes which shows animal animations when scanned and food too.

 # Test it now